 Note: To determine how many smoke detectors you need in your home and where to place them, read this article.

 Is it safe to sleep in a house after a small fire?
-No, because when you have a fire, even a small one, your house can become coated in toxic residue left behind by the smoke.
+No, because when you have a fire, even a small one, your house can become coated in the toxic residue left behind by the smoke.
 So, it’s best to try and have the house cleaned prior to sleeping there again.

 You don’t need to move out forever, just make sure that you have your affairs in order to minimize the impact of the fire on you and your family, and that you don’t sleep there until the smoke residue is gone.
 (This should be easy to achieve after a small fire).